Uta Hagen: Career

-Hagen considered the period between 1938 and 1947 as "the transitional years of my career, during which I lost my way and a love of acting until I finally regained it to begin a true life in the theater."

-Although she appeared in some movies, because of the Hollywood blacklist she had more limited output in film and on television, not making her cinematic debut until 1972.
+Although she appeared in some movies after 1972, the Hollywood blacklist limited her output in film and television.
 She would later comment about being blacklisted, "that fact kept me pure."

 She was nominated for a Daytime Emmy Award as "Outstanding Supporting Actress in a Drama Series" for her performance on the television soap opera One Life to Live.

-She taught at HB Studio, a well-known New York City acting school on a cobblestone, tree-shaded street in the West Village.
+She taught at HB Studio, a New York City acting school.
 She began there in 1947, and married its co-founder, Herbert Berghof, on 25 January 1957.
+Hagen was an influential acting teacher who taught, among others, Matthew Broderick, Christine Lahti, Amanda Peet, Hope Davis, Jason Robards, Sigourney Weaver, Katie Finneran, Liza Minnelli, Whoopi Goldberg, Jack Lemmon, Charles Nelson Reilly, Manu Tupou, Debbie Allen, Herschel Savage, George Segal, Jon Stewart, and Al Pacino.
+She was a voice coach to Judy Garland, teaching her a German accent for the picture Judgment at Nuremberg.
+Garland's performance earned her an Academy Award nomination.

-Later in her life, Hagen undertook a return to the stage, earning accolades for leading roles in Mrs. Warren's Profession (1985), Collected Stories, and Mrs. Klein.
+Later in life, Hagen returned to the stage, earning accolades for leading roles in Mrs. Warren's Profession (1985), Collected Stories, and Mrs. Klein.
 After Berghof's death in 1990, she became the school's chairperson.

-Hagen was an influential acting teacher who taught, among others, Matthew Broderick, Christine Lahti, Amanda Peet, Jason Robards, Sigourney Weaver, Katie Finneran, Liza Minnelli, Whoopi Goldberg, Jack Lemmon, Charles Nelson Reilly, Manu Tupou, Debbie Allen, Herschel Savage, George Segal, Jon Stewart, and Al Pacino.
-She was a voice coach to Judy Garland, teaching a German accent, for the picture Judgment at Nuremberg.
-Garland's performance earned her an Academy Award nomination.

-She also wrote Respect for Acting (1973) and A Challenge for the Actor (1991), which advocate realistic acting (as opposed to pre-determined "formalistic" acting).
+She also wrote Respect for Acting (1973) and A Challenge for the Actor (1991), which advocate realistic (as opposed to "formalistic") acting.
 In her mode of realism, the actor puts his own psyche to use in finding identification with the role," trusting that a form will result.
 In Respect for Acting, Hagen credited director Harold Clurman with a turn-around in her perspective on acting: